Scope-Infrastructure-Calismalari/devops-cicd/ch11-argocd-introduction.md

 Considering these special cases, Argo CD was developed on the basis of GitOps principles so that K8s clusters can be *"delivery"* more effectively.
 We can say **CD for Kubernetes** for Argo CD.

-### Executing the CD Process with Argo CD
+## Executing the CD Process with Argo CD

-First of all, instead of being a tool that accesses the K8s cluster from outside, like Argo CD, Jenkins, it is an application installed and running in this cluster.
+First of all, instead of being a tool that accesses the K8s cluster from outside, like Jenkins, it is an application installed and running in this cluster.
 So Argo CD is part of the K8s cluster.

 The biggest advantage of having a K8s cluster built in this way is: **Pulls changes like Jenkins instead of pushing them to K8s**.
 Since it is already in the K8s cluster, it actually pulls the change in the modified K8s manifest file in the Git repo outside and forwards this new file to the K8s cluster.